 To seal homes against rodents all vents and electric service entry points should be tightly closed with rodent-proof metal hardware cloth, metal flashing, or copper wool.
 Entry points around chimneys and between loose shingles should also be checked.
 Doors and windows should seal tightly.
 House mice will enter structures near the ground, especially under poorly-sealed doors.
 Rodent proofing must include the smallest entry holes.
 Mice can enter a home through a hole as small as a dime; rats can enter through a hole as small as a quarter.

 Bird infestations are often first indicated by the sound of chirping coming from a chimney or soffit area.
 The same rules and materials used for rodent-proofing are effective in keeping birds out of the home.
 Special screening may be needed on chimneys to deny birds access to chimney areas.
 Birds nesting in chimneys may also indicate the need for chimney maintenance and cleaning.
 Chickens and other fowl kept in sheds or coops attached to a home can also be a source of mites indoors.

 Pesticides can help suppress mite populations in the home, but must be used in combination with bird or rodent control.
 Treatment for mites should be done concurrently with, or even before, rodent extermination to control mites before they disperse from previously occupied rodent nests.
 Several pesticides can be used indoors to treat mite problems.
-Sprays and aerosols containing the active ingredient pyrethrum (or pyrethrins) kill mites immediately on contact, though the treatment will remain effective for at most a few days.
-Bifenthrin is another pesticide that is effective against many mites and retains its killing properties for several weeks.
+Sprays and aerosols containing syngergized pyrethrins should kill mites immediately on contact, though the treatment will only remain effective for up to a few hours.
+Insecticide sprays containing permethrin or bifenthrin are effective against many mites and should retain their killing properties for several weeks.
 Read the label carefully before spraying to make sure these products allow application to living areas, attics and crawl spaces.
-Bifenthrin is sold to professionals under the trade name, Talstar®, or to consumers under the trade name Ortho Home Defense®.
-Sprays should be applied only to the bases of walls and other potential entry points, not to furniture or other surfaces where people come into direct contact.
+Indoor sprays should be applied only to the bases of walls and other potential entry points, not to furniture or other surfaces where people come into direct contact.
 Desiccant dusts, such as diatomaceous earth or silica aerogel, may be applied to electrical outlets or other wall void access points in living areas of a home.